Working in Partnership with Parents

 Parents and carers are also invited into school for many special occasions; for example class assemblies, the celebration of particular religious festivals, exhibitions and events linked to our Unicef and Eco school work.

-Every Friday morning for 20 minutes, parents and carers are invited in to ‘Everyone Reads’.
+Every Friday morning for 20 minutes, parents and carers of children in Reception, Years 1,2 and 3, are invited in to ‘Everyone Reads’.
 This is a good time where staff, parents, carers and children read together.
 If you need help with supporting your child’s reading, this is a good time to ask your child’s teacher.

 Every month we publish a school newsletter with a whole range of information and news.
 Click here to visit the School Newsletter page.

-We have an active PTA who work closely with the school to organise social events that the whole school community can enjoy and raise money.
-Click here to visit the PTA page.
+We have an active PSA who work closely with the school to organise social events that the whole school community can enjoy and raise money.
+Click here to visit the PSA page.